Crush0416/KDNets/README.md

 # KDNets
-Multiple domain characteristics joint learning of SAR targets for SAR-ATR
+Multiple domain characteristics joint learning of SAR targets for SAR-ATR -
+-
+-
+-

-Since this study is under review, if accepted, we will relase the source code of KDNets as soon as possiable.
+-Since this study is under review, if accepted, we will relase the source code of KDNets as soon as possiable.